top of page

 Meet Catherine.png

-Praised for her “sparkling soprano” (Greater Lansing Ubiquitous Theatre) and "charming" and "delicious interpretation" (Arts Louisville), coloratura soprano Catherine Goode's 2022-2023 season includes a role and house debuts at Central City Opera (Krysia – Two Remain; Adele (cover & family performance) – Die Fledermaus) and Salt Marsh Opera (Lauretta – Gianni Schicchi; The Plaintiff – Trial by Jury) and a role debut at Kentucky Opera (Della – The Gift of the Magi).
-Most recently, she participated in Virginia Opera's 2021-2022 season, Merola Opera Program’s 2021 season, and sang Susanna and Lucia in concert with Opera in the Heights.
+Praised for her “silvery bright soprano” (Houston Press) and "delicious interpretation" (Arts Louisville), coloratura soprano Catherine Goode's 2023-2024 season includes a house debut with Opera Birmingham, where she sings Helen’s Voice in the world premiere of touch, and a return to Opera in the Heights, where she sings Clara in The Light in the Piazza.
+Her 2022-2023 season included role and house debuts at Central City Opera (Krysia—Two Remain; Adele [cover & family performance]—Die Fledermaus) and Salt Marsh Opera (Lauretta—Gianni Schicchi; The Plaintiff—Trial by Jury) and role debuts at Kentucky Opera (Della—The Gift of the Magi) and Opera in the Heights (Gilda—Rigoletto).
+From 2020 to 2022, Catherine performed with Virginia Opera (Woglinde—Das Rheingold; Kenzie—Earth to Kenzie (film); Musetta (cover)—La bohème; Barbarina (Susanna cover)—Le nozze di Figaro), Kentucky Opera (Amore (Euridice cover)—Orfeo ed Euridice), Merola Opera Program, and Opera in the Heights (Lucia and Susanna in a concert of highlights from Lucia di Lammermoor and Le nozze di Figaro).
 Cancellations due to COVID-19 included Dew Fairy (Hansel and Gretel) with Kentucky Opera; Lady with a Hand Mirror in Argento’s Postcard from Morocco and Barbarina cover in Le nozze di Figaro (Merola Opera Program); and Drusilla in The Poppea Project (a new production of The Coronation of Poppea) with Opera Columbus.

 Goode_Catherine_Headshot.jpg